fsolve solves a system of nonlinear equations. However, it

-However, it does not allow you to include any constraints, even bound
+does not allow you to include any constraints, even bound constraints.
+So how can

-The short answer is, there are no guarantees that a solution exists that satisfies your constraints.
-There is no guarantee that any solution exists, even one that does not satisfy your constraints.
-Nevertheless, there are techniques that can help you search for solutions that satisfy your constraints.
+A solution that satisfies your constraints is not guaranteed to exist.
+In fact, the problem might not have any solution, even one that does not satisfy your constraints.
+However techniques exist to help you search for solutions that satisfy your constraints.

 To illustrate the techniques, consider how to solve the equations

 where the components of x must be nonnegative.
-Clearly, there are four solutions to the equations:
+The equations have four solutions:

 x = (–1,–2)